plone/documentation/source/index.rst

 Plone Documentation
 ===================

-This is a community-maintained manual for the `Plone <https://plone.org>`_ content management system.
+This is the community-maintained manual for the `Plone <https://plone.org>`_ content management system.

 .. toctree::
    :hidden: